3 Strategies for Highly Appreciated Stocks

 How concentration risk can happen

-You may have reasons for retaining a stock even as it takes up a larger position in your portfolio.
-First, you may not have a choice: If the stock is part of your compensation package, you might be restricted from selling for a period of time.
-Or maybe you inherited the shares from a loved one and have an emotional attachment that makes it difficult to sell them.
-Another common situation is to have a single stock appear in many different funds—particularly market capitalization–weighted funds that give a larger allocation to the market's biggest companies—which can lead a person who has invested in funds to inadvertently overinvest in one stock.
+You may have reasons for keeping a stock that dominates your portfolio.
+First, you may not have a choice: If the stock is part of your compensation package, sales might be restricted for a set period.
+Another common situation is to have a single stock appear in many different funds—particularly market capitalization-weighted funds that give a larger allocation to the market's biggest companies—which can lead a person who has invested in funds to inadvertently overinvest in a handful of stocks.

 3. Give it away